Rural picturesque location near Cardiff - 45378

-Ger-y-llyn luxury 5 star apartment offers the best of both worlds.
+5 star apartment offering the best of both worlds.
 It has all the benefits of a stunning rural location in a traditional countryside village with 2 local pubs, yet is only 20 minutes from Cardiff city centre and just a few minutes from the M4 motorway.
-The Vale of Glamorgan Golf Course, Cottrell Park Golf Course, the South Wales coastline, Millennium Stadium, Swalec Stadium, and City of Cardiff Stadium are also within close proximity.
+The Vale of Glamorgan Golf Course, Cottrell Park Golf Course, the South Wales coastline, Millennium Stadium, Swalec Stadium, and City of Cardiff Stadium are all within close proximity.

-Ger-y-llyn adjoins the owners property and was self built in 2009.
-Ger-y-llyn itself is set in 20 acres of the owners impressive 240 acres of farm land where race horses are bread.
+This property is one of two luxury apartments set in 20 acres of grounds on the owners' impressive 240 acres farm where race horses are bred.
 The land includes a small lake (fenced off with gated access) with an abundance of wildlife and fish, and the children will enjoy feeding the ducks, visiting the pet sheep and playing on the large lawn areas.

-All rooms are on the ground floor with electric heaters throughout and comprises of:
+All rooms are on the ground floor with electric heaters throughout and comprises of an open plan lounge/dining/kitchen and two bedrooms.

 Lounge/Dining Area: With large screen TV/DVD player, radio/CD, Wi-fi access, and a large comfy leather corner sofa (can also be used as a sofa bed sleeping and extra 2)